-Machine learning in manufacturing: an overview
+Machine learning in manufacturing: key

 Machine learning adoption in manufacturing: market statistics